 - Babka (cake baked in a Bundt pan)

 - Makowiec (poppy seed roll spun like a strudel).

 In some places, people make an Easter lamb, entirely out of sugar and in a lamb shape.
 It is a traditional centerpiece of the Easter table and basket.

 Polish Easter Table

 For the Greek people at least in Warsaw, the Greek restaurants PAROS or KAVOS are usually preparing a Greek traditional table.

-This year will be the 22th of April, Easter Monday 2019 in Poland.
-Also known as lany poniedziałek, meaning "Wet Monday" in Polish Get ready to get wet, it is tradition, well if you are a girl but this is not always the case.
+Also known as lany poniedziałek, meaning "Wet Monday" in Polish, so get ready to get wet and this is an Easter tradition.
+Well if you are a girl but this is not always the case.

 Soaking a Polish girl on śmigus-dyngus - Easter Tradition - Boston Public Library